ibexa/documentation-developer/docs/api/general_rest_usage.md

 ### Request

 The only requirement for this verb is usually the resource URI, and the accept header.
-On top of that, cache request headers can be added, like `If-None-Match`, but those aren't fully implemented yet in eZ Publish 5.0.
+On top of that, cache request headers can be added, like `If-None-Match`, but those aren't fully implemented yet.

 **Load ContentInfo request**